canweriotnow/canweriotnow.github.io/source/_posts/2013-11-20-github-matters-followup.markdown

 I made some mistakes in my last post.
 First off, I'd like to apologize to [Ashe Dryden](http://ashedryden.com/) for referring to her as Ms. Dryden while I referred to [James Coglan](http://jcoglan.com/) by his full name.
 I had no intention of explicitly implying Ashe's gender; my usual writing style is to refer to people by their full name initially and to use an approrpiate title thereafter.
 But upon review I realized I referred to Ashe as "Ms. Dryden" in subsequent references, while I referred to James Coglan as "James Coglan" both times I mentioned him.

 I'm sorry about that.
-It was an oversight, and if I had been paying better attention, the second reference to Mr.s Coglan would have been "Mr. Coglan" for parity.
+It was an oversight, and if I had been paying better attention, the second reference to Mr. Coglan would have been "Mr. Coglan" for parity.
 But as I failed to achieve parity, and Ashe expressed that she preferred "Ashe Dryden" to "Ms. Dryden" in general, I decided to `s/Ms./Ashe/g` the post.
 It is now corrected.

 <!-- more -->